 Apply for SNAP

-- Apply for SNAP online
+- Apply for SNAP online.

-- Get a downloadable paper application and more info from Oregon's Department of Human Resources benefits page
+- Get a downloadable paper application and more info from Oregon's Department of Human Resources benefits page.

 Reasons to apply

-The money you save could have a BIG impact on your family budget!
+If you are eligible, the money you save could have a BIG impact on your family budget!
 As part of your SNAP benefits, you may be eligible for:

-- Economic deferment to help pay back federal student loans
+- Economic deferment to help pay back federal student loans.

-- Double SNAP dollars at many local farmers' markets (including the OHSU Farmers Market)
+- Double SNAP dollars at many local farmers' markets (including the OHSU Farmers Market).

-- $5 tickets to some cultural events and art shows
+- $5 tickets to some cultural events and art shows.

-- Phone payment assistance programs can reduce your costs by as much as 50%
+- Phone payment assistance programs can reduce your costs by as much as 50%.

-- Assistance with internet payments
+- Assistance with internet payments.

-- Free or reduced-cost school meals if you have children in K-12
+- Free or reduced-cost school meals if you have children in K-12.

-- Nutrition education with food vouchers for Women, Infants, and Children (WIC)
+- Nutrition education with food vouchers for Women, Infants, and Children (WIC).

 Funds you receive and spend locally also support Oregon's economy and local businesses such as farmers' markets.